GLOrozcoM/Data_Science_Projects/README.md

 ## Technologies

 I use Python version 3.6.1.
-Jupyter Notebook's (version 5.0.0) are also an essential part to my workflow in being able to immediately to see quick data results and write for non-developer audiences.
+Jupyter Notebooks (version 5.0.0) are also an essential part to my workflow in being able to immediately to see quick data results and write for non-developer audiences.
 For heavier coding and refactoring purposes, I use pyCharm (community edition 2016.2.3).
 If you want to know the exact